agravityio/agravity-public-csharp/docs/PublicCollectionSecureUploadApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicCollectionSecureUploadApi(Configuration.Default);
-            var id = id_example;  // string | The ID of the secure upload collection. var code = code_example;  // string | The API key to access this endpoint.
-(Alternative using header x-function-keys with same value) var body = ;  // Object | This endpoint allows to upload one asset which is put onto the storage (INBOX).
+            var id = "id_example";  // string | The ID of the secure upload collection. var code = "code_example";  // string | The API key to access this endpoint.
+(Alternative using header x-function-keys with same value) var body = null;  // Object | This endpoint allows to upload one asset which is put onto the storage (INBOX).
 Object has to be FormData (Add file).

             try
             {